Liberian man in Lagos being tested for Ebola

 A recent wave of infections among medical personnel is raising questions about the preparedness of regional health structures.

-Dozens of nurses at the centre staged a sit-down strike this week, calling for management of the government-run facility to be transferred to medical charity Medecins Sans Frontieres (MSF).
+Dozens of nurses at the center staged a sit-down strike this week, calling for management of the government-run facility to be transferred to medical charity Medecins Sans Frontieres (MSF).

 "If you have that number of health personnel being infected within a relatively short period of time, there is definitely something wrong with the system," Deputy Health Minister Abu Bakarr Fofanah said on Thursday.